bbwheroes/tool-collection/os/linux.md

 ## Window Manager (Tiling)
 - Most window managers are tiling, that means that they fill your whole screen.
 Even if you have more than one window open.
 This is for people who want to buff their efficiency and strive for mouseless development.
 - [i3](https://i3wm.org/) (Most popular window manager, so many tutorials.
 Recommended)
-- [i3-gaps](https://github.com/Airblader/i3) (Fork form i3 with more options.
-Recommended if you want more options out of your i3-config.
-Build from source)
 - [Sway](https://swaywm.org/?ref=itsfoss.com) (i3, but with Wayland)
 - [Hyprland](https://hyprland.org/)
 - [bspwm](https://github.com/baskerville/bspwm)